Slicer/SlicerDocker/README.rst

   :target: https://hub.docker.com/r/slicer/slicer-base

 slicer/slicer-base
   |slicer-base-images| The image used to build Slicer on CircleCI each time a Pull Request is submitted.
-For more details, see `.circleci/config.yml <https://github.com/Slicer/Slicer/blob/master/.circleci/config.yml>`_
+For more details, see `GitHub Actions workflow <https://github.com/Slicer/Slicer/tree/main/.github>`_

 Information about unmaintained images are available `here <unmaintained-images.rst>`_.